San Francisco & Oakland Spinal Cord Injuries

 Monetary Damages

 The NSCISC estimates that the first year costs for a paraplegia injury is $508,904.
 Each subsequent year the annual cost for this type of injury is estimated to be $67,415.
-The lifetime costs for someone injured at the age of 25 is $2,265,584.
+The lifetime cost for someone injured at the age of 25 is $2,265,584.

 Evaluating Whether You Have A Legal Claim

 Unfortunately, a whole host of accidents can result in a spinal cord injury, and it takes an experienced personal injury attorney to know if a lawsuit is appropriate.
-There are guidelines for who can file a suit, when it must be filed and what damages are available.
+There are guidelines for who can file a suit, when it must be filed, and what damages are available.
 When a government entity is responsible for the accident that caused your spinal cord injury, you may need to file suit in as little as six months.
 This is the type of knowledge our attorneys possess and will put to use to assist you.

 At Bracamontes & Vlasak, P.C., we realize that your spinal injury may prevent you from coming to the office, and so our attorneys are happy to come meet you personally to discuss your case.
 Your initial consultation with one of our lawyers is free of charge and does not obligate you to hire us.
 We handle the vast majority of our cases on a contingency fee basis.
 This means that the only way you owe us anything is if we are successful at recovering compensation in your case.
 In contingency cases, we also advance any necessary costs associated with the case.

-For a free consultation concerning your spinal cord injury case, please contact Michael Bracamontes or Ryan Vlasak at 415.835.6777 or contact BV Law by email.
+For a free consultation concerning your spinal cord injury case, please contact Michael Bracamontes or Ryan Vlasak at 415-835-6777 or contact BV Law by email.